anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ## Fasteners and Torque

 Bikes are exposed to water, sweat, road salt, grit, and repeated washing.
 Internal parts usually have some protection from seals, grease, or assembly compounds, but external fastener heads are much more exposed.
-Rusty fasteners bother me a lot, they make an otherwise well-maintained bike look neglected.
-My original plan was to replace all the screws with 316 stainless steel, but the problem was sourcing them in sensible quantities.
-I needed several sizes, lengths, and head types, and that would mean pacs of 50 to 100 for each.
+Rusty fasteners bother me a lot; they make an otherwise well-maintained bike look neglected.
+My original plan was to replace all the screws with 316 stainless steel, but sourcing them in sensible quantities was a problem.
+I needed several sizes, lengths, and head types, which would have meant packs of 50 to 100 of each.
 So I ended up buying specialty titanium fasteners from AliExpress.
-Weight savings wasn't a factor, I just did not want hundreds of spare screws sitting around.
-Also, I like titanium, and have a strong preference for Torx heads.
-So paying silly prices for titanium bling was justifiably practical.
+Weight savings weren't a factor; I just did not want hundreds of spare screws sitting around.
+I also like titanium and have a strong preference for Torx heads.
+Paying silly prices for titanium bling was therefore justifiably practical.

 This bike has a mix of titanium, aluminium, steel, and metal inserts bonded into carbon parts.
 Mixed-metal joints bring two main risks: galling and corrosion.

 - Galling: metal-to-metal adhesion under pressure.
 Threads feel rough, bind, then can tear or seize.
 Titanium and aluminium are more prone than plain steel.
 - Corrosion: chemical/electrochemical attack.
 Mixed metals can create galvanic corrosion, especially with water/salt.
 Aluminium usually loses that fight against steel or titanium.

-Here is a simple reference for static threaded metal joints on the bike comparing common metal pairings and the relative risk of galling or corrosion with anti-seize, threadlocker, or dry assembly.
+This simple reference for static threaded joints on the bike compares common metal pairings and the relative risks of galling and corrosion with anti-seize, threadlocker, or dry assembly.
 [Further reference from Park Tools.](https://www.parktool.com/en-int/blog/repair-help/the-park-tool-guide-to-bicycle-lubricants-and-compounds)

-> Al (aluminium), Ti (Titanium), Ss (steel), AS (anti-seize/grease), TL (threadlocker).
+> Al (aluminium), Ti (titanium), St (steel), AS (anti-seize/grease), TL (threadlocker).

 <style>
   .risk-table {